lorenzotabasso/AMADB-2021/README.md

-# Progetto Unito MAADB
+# AMADB (Advanced Models and Architectures for DBs) Project

-Repository for the MAADB exam's projects, session 2020-2021.
+Repository for the AMADB (Advanced Models and Architectures for DBs) exam's projects, session 2020-2021.
 Developed with love by Damiano Gianotti and Lorenzo Tabasso.

 ## Installation